Cost and efficiency requirements for a successful electricity storage in a highly renewable European energy system: METHODOLOGY

 \subsection{Generators}

-The renewable generators that are available to the system are wind (off- and onshore), solar PV (utility and rooftop), and hydropower (reservoir and run-of-river).
+The renewable generators available to the system are wind (off- and onshore), solar PV (utility and rooftop), and hydropower (reservoir and run-of-river).
 We distinguish between two voltage levels in the grid: High voltage (transmission grid) and low voltage (distribution grid).
-The renewable generators are connected to the high-voltage grid, except solar rooftop which is attached to the low-voltage.
-For wind and solar, the installable capacity is limited by the estimated potentials.
-The potentials are estimated by the available land use from the Corine Land Cover (CLC) database \cite{corine} subtracting Natura 2000 protected areas \cite{natura2000}.
-The following limits are imposed, based on the study by Victoria et~al. \cite{VICTORIA20211041}: On- and offshore wind are limited to 20 \% of available land, utility-scale solar PV to 9 \%, whereas rooftop PV potential is estimated according to population density.
-See Supplemental Fig.\ref{fig:network_ren_pot} for the nodal technical available renewable potential.
-Hydropower capacities are included exogenously, since most of the potential is assumed to be exploited, and kept fixed at today's capacity (99.6 GW for reservoir and 34.5 GW for run-of-river \cite{GOTZENS20191}).
-Time series of wind and solar capacity factors and hydro inflow are produced with ATLITE \cite{Hofmann2021} and ERA5 \cite{era5} weather data for 2013.
-The CO$_2$-constraint still allows CO$_2$-emitting conventional power plants to balance the system in some periods with low renewable generation.
-Open-cycle gas turbine (OCGT), combined cycle gas turbine (CCGT), nuclear, and coal power plants can be installed.
-Investment and O\&M cost predictions of power generation technologies, subject to optimization, for 2030 are presented in Table \ref{tab:generator_costs} in Supplemental Material.
-Capacities and locations of conventional power plants that are not optimized, but included exogenously, are acquired from Powerplantmatching v0.5.3 \cite{GOTZENS20191}.
+The renewable generators are connected to the high-voltage grid, except solar rooftop which is attached at low-voltage.
+For wind and solar, the installable capacity is limited by the estimated potentials based on the available land use from the Corine Land Cover (CLC) database \cite{corine} subtracting Natura 2000 protected areas \cite{natura2000}.
+The following limits are imposed, based on the study by Victoria et~al. \cite{victoria2022speed}: On- and offshore wind are limited to 20 \% of available land, utility-scale solar PV to 9 \%, whereas rooftop PV potential is estimated according to population density.
+Hydropower generation capacities, comprised of run-of-river and reservoir, are included exogenously since most of the potential is assumed to be exploited, and kept fixed at today's capacity (34.5 GW for run-of-river and 99.6 GW for reservoir) \cite{GOTZENS20191}).
+Time series of hydro inflow as well as wind and solar capacity factors are obtained with ATLITE \cite{Hofmann2021} and ERA5 \cite{era5}, using weather data for 2013.
+In every 3-hour time step, wind turbines and solar panels can provide electricity to the grid proportional to the concurrent capacity factor.
+In the case of exceeding the demand and/or congestion in the transmission, the excess energy is curtailed.
+The curtailed energy in each time step is calculated as: